Chubb Limited (NYSE:CB) Shares Bought by Occidental Asset Management LLC

-Occidental Asset Management LLC boosted its position in shares of Chubb Limited (NYSE:CB – Free Report) by 13.6% in the third quarter, according to the company in its most recent filing with the SEC.
-The firm owned 7,353 shares of the financial services provider’s stock after acquiring an additional 881 shares during the quarter.
-Occidental Asset Management LLC’s holdings in Chubb were worth $1,531,000 at the end of the most recent reporting period.
+Occidental Asset Management LLC boosted its holdings in shares of Chubb Limited (NYSE:CB – Free Report) by 13.6% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 7,353 shares of the financial services provider’s stock after buying an additional 881 shares during the quarter.
+Occidental Asset Management LLC’s holdings in Chubb were worth $1,531,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-Guardian Wealth Advisors LLC acquired a new stake in Chubb during the 1st quarter worth about $25,000.
-ICA Group Wealth Management LLC acquired a new stake in Chubb during the 4th quarter worth about $25,000.
-IMA Wealth Inc. lifted its position in Chubb by 275.7% during the 2nd quarter.
-IMA Wealth Inc. now owns 139 shares of the financial services provider’s stock worth $27,000 after acquiring an additional 102 shares during the period.
-BOK Financial Private Wealth Inc. acquired a new stake in Chubb during the 3rd quarter worth about $28,000.
-Finally, Mcmillion Capital Management Inc. acquired a new stake in Chubb during the 2nd quarter worth about $35,000.
-Institutional investors and hedge funds own 86.30% of the company’s stock.
+A number of other hedge funds also recently added to or reduced their stakes in CB.
+Moneta Group Investment Advisors LLC lifted its holdings in Chubb by 102,751.3% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 8,289,814 shares of the financial services provider’s stock worth $1,828,733,000 after buying an additional 8,281,754 shares in the last quarter.
+Price T Rowe Associates Inc. MD lifted its holdings in Chubb by 17.1% during the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 28,821,856 shares of the financial services provider’s stock worth $5,596,629,000 after buying an additional 4,210,564 shares in the last quarter.
+Norges Bank acquired a new stake in Chubb during the 4th quarter worth approximately $619,661,000.
+Cullen Capital Management LLC acquired a new stake in Chubb during the 1st quarter worth approximately $212,249,000.
+Finally, 1832 Asset Management L.P. lifted its holdings in Chubb by 1,476.9% during the 4th quarter.
+1832 Asset Management L.P. now owns 999,392 shares of the financial services provider’s stock worth $220,466,000 after buying an additional 936,015 shares in the last quarter.
+86.30% of the stock is currently owned by institutional investors and hedge funds.

-In other Chubb news, insider John J. Lupica sold 17,810 shares of the business’s stock in a transaction that occurred on Monday, November 6th.
-The stock was sold at an average price of $218.76, for a total transaction of $3,896,115.60.
-Following the completion of the sale, the insider now directly owns 136,239 shares in the company, valued at approximately $29,803,643.64.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-In other Chubb news, insider John J. Lupica sold 17,810 shares of the company’s stock in a transaction on Monday, November 6th.
-The stock was sold at an average price of $218.76, for a total transaction of $3,896,115.60.
-Following the transaction, the insider now directly owns 136,239 shares in the company, valued at $29,803,643.64.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Juan Luis Ortega sold 1,508 shares of the company’s stock in a transaction on Wednesday, November 8th.
-The stock was sold at an average price of $218.63, for a total value of $329,694.04.
-Following the transaction, the executive vice president now owns 49,940 shares in the company, valued at $10,918,382.20.
+In related news, EVP Juan Luis Ortega sold 1,508 shares of the firm’s stock in a transaction dated Wednesday, November 8th.
+The shares were sold at an average price of $218.63, for a total value of $329,694.04.
+Following the completion of the sale, the executive vice president now owns 49,940 shares in the company, valued at $10,918,382.20.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Chubb news, insider John J. Lupica sold 17,810 shares of Chubb stock in a transaction dated Monday, November 6th.
+The shares were sold at an average price of $218.76, for a total transaction of $3,896,115.60.
+Following the completion of the transaction, the insider now owns 136,239 shares in the company, valued at $29,803,643.64.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, EVP Juan Luis Ortega sold 1,508 shares of Chubb stock in a transaction dated Wednesday, November 8th.
+The stock was sold at an average price of $218.63, for a total transaction of $329,694.04.
+Following the transaction, the executive vice president now owns 49,940 shares of the company’s stock, valued at approximately $10,918,382.20.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 37,128 shares of company stock worth $8,121,925.
-Corporate insiders own 0.37% of the company’s stock.
+Insiders sold 37,128 shares of company stock worth $8,121,925 over the last 90 days.
+Company insiders own 0.37% of the company’s stock.

-Chubb (NYSE:CB – Get Free Report) last posted its quarterly earnings data on Tuesday, October 24th.
+Chubb (NYSE:CB – Get Free Report) last released its earnings results on Tuesday, October 24th.
 The financial services provider reported $4.95 EPS for the quarter, topping the consensus estimate of $4.21 by $0.74.
-Chubb had a return on equity of 14.26% and a net margin of 14.58%.
-The company had revenue of $14.09 billion during the quarter, compared to analyst estimates of $13.16 billion.
-As a group, equities research analysts anticipate that Chubb Limited will post 19.18 EPS for the current fiscal year.
+Chubb had a net margin of 14.58% and a return on equity of 14.26%.
+The company had revenue of $14.09 billion during the quarter, compared to analysts’ expectations of $13.16 billion.
+Sell-side analysts anticipate that Chubb Limited will post 19.18 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, January 5th.
-Shareholders of record on Friday, December 15th will be paid a dividend of $0.86 per share.
+The company also recently announced a quarterly dividend, which will be paid on Friday, January 5th.
+Stockholders of record on Friday, December 15th will be paid a $0.86 dividend.
+This represents a $3.44 annualized dividend and a dividend yield of 1.55%.
 The ex-dividend date of this dividend is Thursday, December 14th.
-This represents a $3.44 annualized dividend and a yield of 1.55%.
-Chubb’s dividend payout ratio (DPR) is currently 20.32%.
+Chubb’s dividend payout ratio (DPR) is presently 20.32%.

 Chubb Limited provides insurance and reinsurance products worldwide.
 The company's North America Commercial P&C Insurance segment offers commercial property, casualty, workers' compensation, package policies, risk management, financial lines, marine, construction, environmental, medical, cyber risk, surety, and excess casualty; and group accident and health insurance to large, middle market, and small commercial businesses.